Barbet vs Azawakh: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Barbet and Azawakh is one of the most significant factors in choosing between these dogs.
 Barbet is characterized by a friendly, joyful, obedient personality, while Azawakh tends toward loyal, reserved, proud traits.
 In daily life, this means Barbet owners typically experience a dog that leans toward friendly behavior, while Azawakh owners find their dog more inclined toward loyal tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is better in the abstract; pick the one that matches your personality and household rhythm.

 Best for Families with Children